What are the goal statistics?

 The goal shown above began on 2014-10-05 and is scheduled to end on 2017-12-31.
 Today, the goal has 843.8 units since it was created, and at the end date it'll be at 1131.
 (Of course, if you change the goal in the meantime, that value will change too!)
 The top bar is further than the bottom bar in showing goal progress, because the goal's early rate was lower than its later rate — more progress will be made over less time as it winds down!

 The Graph stats show a little bit of info about your current and historical goal rate.
 The goal's current daily rate and its weekly equivalent are shown, as well as the goal's average rate since it was created.

 The Data stats do the same for your datapoints.
 1111 datapoints have been entered on this goal, with an average value of 0.81 per day ( mean delta).

 The 90% variance is a little more complicated.
 We also call this the "standard fluctuation".
 For goals with data that fluctuates around from day to day (think weight loss), this is like the yellow line on the train platform.
-If your values are this far away from your bright line (the edge of the road), then you are safe (well, with 90% probability) from a random fluctuation pushing you into the red.
+If your values are this far away from your bright line (the edge of the safe area), then you are safe (well, with 90% probability) from a random fluctuation pushing you into the red.
 Technically: This is the 90% quantile of the rate-adjusted daily absolute variations in your data.
-(E.g., if the delta between two consecutive days is equal to the delta of the road itself, that’s a rate-adjusted delta of 0.
+(E.g., if the delta between two consecutive days is equal to the delta of the bright red line itself, that’s a rate-adjusted delta of 0.
 And, yes, “90% variance” isn’t a thing.
-We mean variance as in how much your values vary, relative to the road, day-to-day, in the 90% worst case.)
+We mean variance as in how much your values vary, relative to the bright red line, day-to-day, in the 90% worst case.)